Desoxyn Abuse Signs, Symptoms, and Addiction Treatment

-It should be noted that despite their reputation as study or knowledge enhancing drugs, there is no evidence to show that prescription stimulants improve academic performance in people without ADHD.
-In reality, people that abuse stimulants tend to have lower grades than classmates that do not 3,7.
+It should be noted that despite their reputation as study- or knowledge-enhancing drugs, there is no evidence to show that prescription stimulants improve academic performance in people without ADHD.
+In reality, people who abuse stimulants tend to have lower grades than classmates who do not.3,7

-The wanted effects of Desoxyn eventually give way to the side effects of the medication, which include 1,2,6:
+The wanted effects of Desoxyn use eventually give way to the side effects of the medication, which include:1,2,6

 - Lower appetite.